 Director, Center for Male Health, and Professor of Urology at Stritch School of Medicine, Loyola University Medical Center and principal investigator of the Rezūm II clinical trial

 The Rezūm System addresses BPH symptoms directly by reducing adenoma tissue with water vapor through a minimally invasive, in-office procedure, allowing cell remnants to be absorbed directly by the body.
 The procedure is typically performed during a single visit to the physician's office and does not require general anesthesia or surgical implants.
-The Rezūm System is included in the American Urological Association's BPH treatment guidelines, with a positive safety profile through five years supporting its continued use for the reduction of the prostate.
+Rezūm is included in the American Urological Association's BPH treatment guidelines, with a positive safety profile through five years supporting its continued use for the reduction of prostate tissue associated with BPH.

 For information purposes only.
 The content of these articles/publications is under the sole responsibility of its author/publisher and does not represent the opinion of BSC.